pr4j3sh/exhandlers/README.md

 // other routes

-app.use(errorHandler); // Use the error handler at the end of your routes
+app.use(errorHandler); // Use the error handler at the end of your routes, below notFoundHandler
 ```

 ### Log Handler